Nishitha-E/Counter-Web-Application/README.md

-Here’s an improved and engaging description for your GitHub repository:

----

 ## **Counter Application**

 The **Counter Application** is a sleek and interactive web app designed to perform basic counter operations like incrementing, decrementing, and resetting values.
 This beginner-friendly project is perfect for showcasing fundamental web development skills while creating a user-friendly experience.